Congratulations to the 100 amazing community organisations selected to receive a Westpac Foundation Community Grant in 2016.

 Based on the needs of individual grant recipients, we will seek to make connections between the organisations and local Westpac Ambassadors who will help open doors to a range of skilled volunteering, mentoring and networking opportunities across the Westpac Group.

 Applications for our annual Westpac Foundation Community Grants are now closed for 2016.
-Recipients of this grant will be announced in May 2016.
-Applications for the next round will open again in February 2017.
+Applications for the next round will open again in May 2017.

 In the meantime, for your reference our criteria for applications to be considered for funding are below.
 Please note that your application to be considered for funding your organisation must meet ALL of the eligibility criteria noted in sections 1 - 3 below: